Kennedy Space Center, Fla.

 October 19, 2005

-Mission: Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations and CloudSat (CALIPSO/CloudSat)
+Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations and CloudSat (CALIPSO/CloudSat) Launch Vehicle:

-Launch Pad: Complex 41, Cape Canaveral Air Force Station, Fla.
+Complex 41, Cape Canaveral Air Force Station, Fla.
+Launch Date:

 The New Horizons spacecraft is undergoing mission simulation testing through Friday.
 Spacecraft cleaning and blanket closeouts are scheduled for next week.
 The spacecraft test team is reviewing contingency plans due to the threat from Hurricane Wilma.
 At Launch Complex 41, the erection of the first of five solid rocket boosters for the Atlas V began today.